 August, 2011

 A decade ago, nearly all land on the Turneffe Atoll was National Land.
-This situation has changed dramatically over the past few years with 23%, or approximately 6500 of Turneffe’s 27,739 acres of Mangrove and Littoral forest, now privately owned.
+This situation has changed dramatically over the past few years with 23%, or approximately 6,500 of Turneffe’s 27,739 acres of Mangrove and Littoral forest, now privately owned.